leandrosenazuza/ambev-challenge/README.md

    1. dotnet ef migrations add InitialMigration --context DefaultContext
    2. dotnet ef database update --context DefaultContext

-## Take the collections in the root of the project and put it in you postman
+## Third - Take the collections in the root of the project and put it in you postman

    1. To consume any request, you have to authenticate your api.
 Until you don't create any user, you have to use the standard user.
 Here's the curl to generate the token: curl --location 'https://localhost:7181/api/Auth' \